ethanjli/ublue-forklift-sysext-demo/README.md

 [systemd-sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html)
 in a Fedora OSTree-based system meant to be run in a VM.
-To keep this demo small enough that you don't try to rely on it for serious use, the OS image does not include a graphical desktop environment (actually I was hoping that layering my OS image off of [ghcr.io/ublue-os/base-main](https://github.com/ublue-os/main/pkgs/container/base-main) would enable me to generate an installer ISO less than 2 GB so that I could upload it as an attachment to GitHub Releases, but the [JasonN3/build-container-installer](https://github.com/JasonN3/build-container-installer) action makes a 3 GB installer anyways 🥲).
+To keep this demo small enough that you don't try to rely on it for serious use, the OS image does not include a graphical desktop environment (actually, that's just an excuse: I was initially hoping that layering my OS image over [ghcr.io/ublue-os/base-main](https://github.com/ublue-os/main/pkgs/container/base-main) would enable me to generate an installer ISO smaller than 2 GB, so that I could upload it as an attachment to GitHub Releases; but the [JasonN3/build-container-installer](https://github.com/JasonN3/build-container-installer) action makes a 3 GB installer anyways 🥲).

 # Usage

-(the guide below refers to terms specific to Forklift; you can jump down to the [Explanation](#explanation) section to read a long summary of what those terms mean)
+(the guide below refers to terms specific to Forklift; if you get confused, you can jump down to the [Explanation](#explanation) section to read a long summary of what those terms mean)

 ## Set up your VM